emmajanedrews/base-template/_posts/2018-03-16-dont-be-afraid-of-a-bidding-war.md

 **In a low inventory market like ours, it’s super important that you work with a quality real estate agent** who has access to the best technology so that you get listings as fast as possible and don’t miss out on anything.

 If you have any questions about this market or how to best position yourself to win in a multiple offer situation, just give me a call or send me an email.
-We would be happy to help you!
+My team would be happy to help you out.&nbsp;